Can Masturbating Induce A Period? | Unraveling Myths

 Understanding Menstrual Cycles

 To grasp why masturbation doesn’t induce a period, it’s essential to understand how menstrual cycles work.
-The average menstrual cycle lasts about 28 days but can vary significantly among individuals—from as short as 21 days to as long as 35 days.
+The average menstrual cycle is often described as about 28 days, but a normal cycle can vary significantly among individuals.
+According to the Office on Women’s Health, many cycles fall within a broader normal range.
 This cycle includes several phases:

 1. Follicular Phase